robphilipp/hashed-wheel-timer/README.md

 Advancing the cursor to the next bucket relies on the **wait-strategy**.
 The hashed-wheel timer implementation checks periodically to see if the cursor is ready to be advanced.
-In the most simplistic approach, a loop runs on a separated thread that checks the current time (in nanoseconds) to see if it has passed the beginning of the next bucket, in which case it advances the cursor.
+In the most simplistic approach, a loop runs on a separate thread that checks the current time (in nanoseconds) to see if it has passed the beginning of the next bucket, in which case it advances the cursor.
 If the current time has not advanced past the current bucket, then it checks again.
 This simplistic approach is the **busySpin** wait strategy.
 There are two other strategies as well: **yieldingWait** and **sleepWait**.